-NYC Co-op Boards Should Consider Adopting a Summer Recess Policy NOW
+NYC Co-op Boards Should Consider Adopting a Summer Recess Policy Now

 By Beth M. Gazes, Esq. & David L. Berkey, Esq.

-With summer just around the corner, Boards of Cooperatives in New York City should consider adopting a Summer Recess Period pursuant to the Cooperative Application Timeline Law.
-Under the new Law, Boards must adhere to strict timelines when presented with a purchase application.
+With summer just around the corner, Boards of Cooperatives in New York City should consider adopting a Summer Recess Period pursuant to the Cooperative Application Timeline Law now, and should consider doing so well in advance of the summer months to ensure that prospective applicants are aware of the policy prior to making submissions.

 The Law provides a small number of extensions, including a Summer Recess Period, but only if the Board formally adopts such a policy.